Frequently Asked Questions (FAQs)

 The first signs of head lice that most people notice is a rash on their neck and an itchy scalp.
 Others will find a bug in their hair or see nits (lice eggs).

-Not all people experience symptoms, and often head lice can go unnoticed for weeks into months.
+Not all people experience symptoms, and often head lice can go unnoticed for weeks or even months.
 People who are allergic to their bites will experience symptoms sooner.
-Asymptomatic people tend to be long term carriers because the symptoms are mild or non-existent.
+Asymptomatic people tend to be long-term carriers because the symptoms are mild or non-existent.

 Symptoms Include